simplicitesoftware/documentation/docs/docs/security.md

 ### Use SSL

 Your application endpoints **should** always be exposed as HTTPS (SSL).
-This can be achieved directy in the Java application server that runs Simplicité or at the reverse proxy level (if you have configured one).
+This can be achieved directly in the Java application server that runs Simplicité or at the reverse proxy level (if you have configured one).

 ### SSH Access

-The server infrastucture command line access **should** always use SSH (ideally key-based) authentication (and the keys should be secured by a robust passphrase).
+The server infrastructure command line access **should** always use SSH (ideally key-based) authentication (and the keys should be secured by a robust passphrase).

 ### System updates